OMJO-MOJO/Bot-Builder-Docs/README.md

    logChannelId: "12345", // optional; default: ""
 });
 ```
-Note: The features in the Bot Builder options is the list of available features to select from.

 ## Create a bot
+> The features in the Create options is the features that the user selects for their bot.
 ``` js
 BotBuilder.create(userId, {
   username: "Bot's Username", // required